sr99622/libonvif/README.md

 #### Installing Python

-Most if not all modern Linux systems have a recent Python installed by default.
-If the version of the default installed Python is at least 3.10, Onvif GUI will run in a virtual environment created with that Python.
-The version of Python can be observed using the command
+Most if not all modern Linux systems have a recent system Python version installed by default.
+The system version of Python can be observed using the command

 ```
 python3 --version
 ```

-Onvif GUI can be run on older Linux versions with an upgraded Python version if the system kernel is at least 5.4.
+If the system Python version is at least 3.10, Onvif GUI can run directly on the system version.
+Onvif GUI can be run on older Linux versions with an upgraded Python version if the system kernel is at least 5.4 and the system Python is at least 3.8.
 The kernel version can be observed using the command

 ```
 uname -r
 ```

-In the event that you need to upgrade an existing installation, and the kernel is sufficient, Python can be upgraded using a process such as outlined below for Ubuntu.
+The installation script will ask the user if they want to install an upgrade Python if the qualifications are met.
+The Python installation methods shown below are for reference.

 <details>
 <summary>Compile Python3.12 Ubuntu</summary>